 The trail around Moss Lake traverses gently rolling double track hills for mountain bikes and also provides an easy hike.
 There's also the option of taking the spur trail to Bubb and Sis lakes, which is a nice single track along mostly intermediate terrain with a nice expert section at the end.

-Moss Lake is a wonderful spot and a short carry for a canoe.
 The trailhead is large and doubles as a popular picnic area.
 Moss Lake was the home to a Girls camp from 1923-1972 — a historical markers tells the story.

 Hiking in a counterclockwise direction, the trail remains on a flat course as it passes through the Fulton Lakes Wild Forest.
 The northern part of the trail remains fairly close to the shore, giving ample opportunity to approach the lake.
-There are nine primitive camping sites along the shore.

 The trail remains on the old forest road and eventually moves away from the lake.
 The path leading to Sis and Bubb lakes enters from the right.

 It's a 2.5 mile loop to Moss Lake and back.

 Most hikers should it expect it to take a little over 2 hours to complete the entire hike.

 Mountain bikers can complete it in half that time.